kamalpreettt12/Internship-Galactic_Center_Mosaic/README.md

 1. montage.sh

 This script uses the astronomical software MONTAGE to reporject the images to a common header and add them up in a mosaic.
 Please make sure that you have montage already downloaded in your system.
+You can have it from: http://montage.ipac.caltech.edu/docs/download.html

 In the terminal, run: